God is Our Father

 Even during periods of depression through high school, I kept hope because I knew there was someone who believed in me and who loved me.
 I knew He had a purpose for me and that I could keep going because of it.

-I can trust now that when things don’t go my way, like getting almost zero response when I apply to jobs, things will work out.
+I can trust now that when things don’t go my way, things will work out.

-I know that when I meet people in need, people who tell me they don’t have any food left and I can’t do much to help them, that they are not forgotten.
+I know that when I meet people in need, that they are not forgotten.
 God loves them just as He loves me.
 He is their Father too, and He will give them what they need.

 This belief might seem silly to some people.
 I get it; an all-powerful Being that lives somewhere in the universe, caring even a speck about us messed up creatures?
 A Being that says He loves us when all around in the world is hate?